 -

 Rocky Point is about 60 miles from the U.S. border.
-It's a convenient location for many Americans, particularly those from Arizona, as it's only a 4-hour drive from Phoenix and Tucson.
+It's a convenient location for many Americans, particularly those from Arizona, as it's only a 4-hour drive from either Phoenix or Tucson.

 -